MMirabito/GHOST-Dashboard/README.md

 # GHOST Dashboard

-To install the dependencies needed:
+Install and Configure some type of Python environment like Anaconda.
+Once installed you can configure the work space to run Streamlit
+Additional dependencies required:

 - ```pip install -r requirements.txt```

-Run using a streamlit environment:
+Run using a Streamlit environment:

 - ```streamlit run dashboard.py``` this should open a new tab on your browser with the application running.

 **Running on Windows**

-**NOTE:** The application use a simple authentication using active directory.
-You will need access to AD or simple comment out AD authentication
+**NOTE:** The application uses a simple authentication using Active Directory via LDAP.
+You will need access to AD or simply comment out the AD authentication part of the code.

 - **Python** needs to be installed and configured.
 - ```win-env.cmd``` needs to to have the **{VALUE-GOES-HERE}** replaced in order to be able to run the application.
 To Run type the following command